carlocabrera/giphy-search/README.md

 # Giphy Search Tool
-Search and view gifs on using Giphy's API.
+Search and view gifs using Giphy's API.

 **Instuctions:**
 1. First enter the topic of your choosing into the form and create a  Gif button.